-- The United Kingdom has voted 52 to 48 percent in a referendum to withdraw from the European Union.
+- The United Kingdom has voted 52 to 48 percent in a referendum to leave the European Union.
 The difference is more than one million votes.

 - England and Wales strongly supported Brexit while Scotland and Northern Ireland largely voted to remain, raising the specter of further constitutional upheaval.

 - London and other metropolitan areas voted to stay in, revealing a deep split in British society.

 - The pound fell to its lowest level against the dollar since 1985 as markets reacted to the result.

 - Prime Minister David Cameron, who campaigned to stay in the EU, announced his resignation.

 Good morning, readers.
 We are starting a new liveblog to discuss the aftermath of the “leave” vote.

 The reaction in financial markets is predictably panicky.
 No country has ever left the EU and many businesses fear the consequences of an exit.
 Investors are probably going to sit on their money for a while.
 If you’re a foreign company in Britain, you may want to think twice about expanding.
 If you’re a European thinking about moving to Britain for work, you may want to put those plans on hold until there’s more clarity on what an exit would mean for your rights.